CastleLab/COMP3021-2021Fall-PA1-Student-Version/GRADING.md

 ## Updates

+- 10-30: Fixes two more incorrectly defined `GameBoard` for test cases
+  - `GameBoardControllerTest.testMakeValidMoveToMineCrossingOtherPickUps`
+  - `GameControllerTest.testUndoFromEmptyStack`
+  - All submissions have been regraded with the updated test suite
 - 10-25: Fixed erroneous final position for `GameControllerTest.testUndoMoveRestoresEntities`
-  - A regrade of all submissions will be performed at a later date.
+  - ~~A regrade of all submissions will be performed at a later date.~~

 ## Changes from Student Version